-Item no. Principle Implementation Results Assessment of working efficiency of the MOEX Supervisory Board, as well as assessment of the quality of committees work under the MOEX Supervisory Board and disclosure of the results The MOEX Supervisory Board assesses its own performance and performance of its members, as well as performance of committees under the Supervisory Board.
+Item no. Principle Implementation Results Item no. efficiency of the MOEX Supervisory Board and committees of the Supervisory Board is assessed on the basis of the MOEX Methodology of Corporate Governance of by the MOEX Supervisory Board and committees of the Supervisory Board is assessment of the quality of committees work under the MOEX Supervisory Board and disclosure of the results of such assessments The MOEX Supervisory Board assesses its own performance and performance of its members, as well as performance of committees under the Supervisory Board.
 Working efficiency of the Supervisory Board and committees of the Supervisory Board is assessed on the basis of the MOEX Methodology of Corporate Governance Assessment approved by the MOEX Supervisory Board on 21 October 2016.
 Performance assessment is carried out in the form of internal assessment (self-assessment and competence assessment) - once a year, and independent evaluation (with the involvement of an independent expert) - once in 3 years.
 During the autumn season of 2024, the MOEX Supervisory Board undertook a self-assessment.
 The self-assessment results were considered by the MOEX Supervisory Board at the in-person meeting on 27 September 2024.
 The activities that followed the self-assessment were arranged and mostly carried out.
-Independent external assessment of the Supervisory Board is planned for the beginning of 2025. of such assessments Information on findings of performance assessment of the Supervisory Board and committees at the Supervisory Board is included in the annual report and is disclosed on the official website of MOEX.
+Independent external assessment of the Supervisory Board is planned for the beginning of 2025.
+Information on findings of performance assessment of the Supervisory Board and committees at the Supervisory Board is included in the annual report and is disclosed on the official website of MOEX.
 Separation MOEX Supervisory Board's governance and control functions are segregated according to the Charter. corporate governance practices, including those related to material corporate actions1; financial-economic and business activity; In regard to governance functions, the Supervisory Board provides, among other things, overall management of MOEX, namely, it determines the main guidelines, development strategy and priorities, approves the consolidated business plan (budget) of the MOEX Group and defines principles and approaches to the organisation of risk management, internal control and internal audit systems.
 Members of the Supervisory Board in the exercise of their rights and duties act in the interests of MOEX in good faith and reasonably.
 They are obliged to reimburse MOEX and shareholders acting in the interests of MOEX, for losses caused to the Company through their fault, if it is proved that the member of the Supervisory Board acted in bad faith or unreasonably in exercising his/her rights and duties, including if his/her actions (omissions) were not consistent with the ordinary terms of civil-law transactions or normal business risk.